ChikaSmol/simple-banking-api/README.md

    python main.py
    ```

-2. Use the following endpoints to interact with the API:
+2. Use the following endpoints to interact with the API using curl, insomia or postman or by simply running test.py file:
    - `POST /create_user`: Create a new user with a username.
    - `GET /get_user/<username>`: Get details of a specific user.
    - `POST /deposit`: Deposit funds into a user's account.